arobealis/odin-recipes/README.md

 Recipes website

-A little recipe website created for the Odin Project using only basic HTML elements and no CSS.
+A little recipe website created for the Odin Project using only basic HTML elements.

-Elements includ divs, unordered and ordered lists, paragraphs, headers, links, and images.
+Elements include divs, unordered and ordered lists, paragraphs, headers, links, and images.

+CSS was added in later to add some basic styling.